 As a girl, packing for a cruise is no small feat.
-With sun wear, casual wear, formal wear, and all the accessories that go along with each, we have a lot to consider when planning out our outfits and getting dressed and ready each day.
+With sun wear, casual wear, formalwear, and all the accessories that accompany each, we have a lot to consider when planning our outfits and getting dressed and ready each day.

 1. Travel-friendly hairdryer

 Almost any room on any cruise ship has a hairdryer.
 But these hairdryers are weak at best, usually restricted to the wall by a cord, which requires pressing the “on” button constantly.

 They can be so challenging to use.
 But fret not, as we have a compact but powerful, travel-friendly hairdryer for your convenience.

 Instead of packing a hair straightener and curling iron, opt for a straightener/curling iron combo.
 The best part is you can buy a mini version that’s perfectly sized that won’t take up too much space in your suitcase.

 3. Jewelry organizer